Stanley Baldwin: Chancellor of the Exchequer

-Prime minister: first term (1923–1924)
+Prime Minister (1923–1924)

+Appointment

 In May 1923 Bonar Law was diagnosed with terminal cancer and retired immediately; he died five months later.
 With many of the party's senior leading figures standing aloof and outside of the government, there were only two candidates to succeed him: Lord Curzon, the foreign secretary, and Baldwin.
 The choice formally fell to King George V acting on the advice of senior ministers and officials.

 It is not entirely clear what factors proved most crucial, but some Conservative politicians felt that Curzon was unsuitable for the role of prime minister because he was a member of the House of Lords.
 Curzon was strong and experienced in international affairs, but his lack of experience in domestic affairs, his personal character quirks and his huge inherited wealth and many directorships at a time when the Conservative Party was seeking to shed its patrician image were all deemed impediments.
 Much weight at the time was given to the intervention of Arthur Balfour.

 The King turned to Baldwin to become prime minister.
 Initially Baldwin was also Chancellor of the Exchequer whilst he sought to recruit the former Liberal Chancellor Reginald McKenna to join the government.
 When this failed he appointed Neville Chamberlain to that position.

+1923 general election

 The Conservatives now had a clear majority in the House of Commons and could govern for five years before holding a general election, but Baldwin felt bound by Bonar Law's pledge at the previous election that there would be no introduction of tariffs without a further election.
 Thus Baldwin turned towards a degree of protectionism which would remain a key party message during his lifetime.
 With the country facing growing unemployment in the wake of free trade imports driving down prices and profits, Baldwin decided to call an early general election in December 1923 to seek a mandate to introduce protectionist tariffs which, he hoped, would drive down unemployment and spur an economic recovery.
 He expected to unite his party but he divided it, for protectionism proved a divisive issue.
 The election was inconclusive: the Conservatives had 258 MPs, Labour 191 and the reunited Liberals 159.
 Whilst the Conservatives retained a plurality in the House of Commons, they had been clearly defeated on the central issue: tariffs.
 Baldwin remained prime minister until the opening of the new Parliament in January 1924, when his administration was defeated in a vote on its legislative programme set out in the King's Speech.
 He offered his resignation to George V immediately.